How to Conduct a Quick B2B Website Content Audit: 5 Easy Steps

 When potential clients go to your website, they should be able to figure out who you are, what you sell, why you’re better than the “other guy,” how your product benefits them, and how to purchase.

 They shouldn’t be left with any questions regarding the purpose of your company.
-Nor should they feel as if they must wade through lots of off-topic stuff in order to find out what they want to know.
+Nor should they feel as if they must wade through lots of off-topic stuff to find out what they want to know.

 A content audit is a great way to “zoom out” from your day-to-day and test your site to ensure it’s giving customers what they need – and not bogging them down or making them bounce.
 It allows you to find errors, fix comprehension problems, and improve the user experience.
 To do a B2B website content audit, use this five-step process.